 Extraordinary You is headlined by the award-winning Kim Hye-yoon in her first-ever lead role in a drama.
 There are some similarities between her previous role in the hit satirical drama SKY Castle and the one she’s playing in this series, who is a high-schooler and daughter of a wealthy family.
 But this time her character is described as a “lovely and lively female high school student with lots of cuteness.”
 The story centers on her realizing that she’s a character in a manhwa (Korean comic) and changing her already predetermined life.
 SF9’s Rowoon (Where Stars Land) plays the male lead, an extra character called Number 13 who falls in love with her.
 The series is based on the fantasy school romance webtoon July Found By Chance and comes from the PD of The King Loves and Dong Yi.

-October 4: MY COUNTRY (Fridays & Saturdays on JTBC)
+October 4: MY COUNTRY: THE NEW AGE (Fridays & Saturdays on JTBC)

 - Genre: Sageuk